 The British Isles

 And finally, you don’t have to stray far from home to enjoy a truly unforgettable cruise.
-The UK is one of the best destinations in the world for a cruise, and if you’re looking to gain a new perspective on our very own island, a cruise is the way to do it.
+The UK is one of the best destinations in the world to explore by boat, and if you’re looking to gain a new perspective on our very own island, a cruise is the way to do it.
 Plus, if you’re new to cruising, it’s an obvious option: fuss-free, affordable, and accessible, while still being exciting and fabulously diverse.

 Final thoughts…

-There are so many reasons why you should consider taking a cruise for your next holiday – and the fact you get to see far more than you would on a ‘normal’ holiday is just one.
+There are many reasons why you might consider taking a cruise for your next holiday – and the fact you get to see far more than you would on a ‘normal’ holiday is just one.

 Because all the logistics are taken care of, cruises allow you to avoid the stress and hassle of travelling while retaining all the magic and mystery.
 Cruising along a country’s coastline and visiting its islands as well as all the mainland hotspots also gives you a more immersive travel experience.